-Proposal No. 5: Ratification of Appointment of E&Y. The ratification of the appointment of E&Y requires the affirmative vote of a majority of the shares present in person or represented by proxy at the annual meeting and entitled to vote thereon to be approved.
+Proposal No. 4: Ratification of Appointment of Deloitte.
+The ratification of the appointment of Deloitte requires the affirmative vote of a majority of the votes cast on the proposal at the annual meeting.
 You may vote "FOR," "AGAINST," or "ABSTAIN" on this proposal.
-Abstentions will count towards the quorum requirement for the annual meeting and will have the same effect as a vote against the proposal.
+Abstentions will count towards the quorum requirement for the annual meeting but will not count as a vote for or against the proposal.